Automation

 Race Control Event Notifications

-Uses the Race Control event stream for a low-latency trigger on every race control message — flag changes, incident reports, and steward notes.
+Uses Race Control events for a low-latency trigger on every race control message — flag changes, incident reports, and steward notes.

 You can also use the Race Control sensor if you prefer a sensor-state trigger with attribute access and history.